Leonor Watling: Career

 Watling began her acting career in theatre.
 She earned her feature film debut with a performance in Pablo Llorca's Jardines colgantes (1993).
 After that she participated in several TV series, such as Hermanos de leche, Farmacia de guardia or Querido maestro, but her most successful role was in the series Raquel busca su sitio with Cayetana Guillén Cuervo.
 In 1998, she was nominated for a Goya award for her role in La hora de los valientes, and was named as one of European film's 'Shooting Stars' by European Film Promotion in 1999.
 In 2002, she was nominated again for a Goya for her role in My Mother Likes Women.
+The same year, she notably starred as Alicia Roncero in Pedro Almodovar’s chef-d’oeuvre Hable con ella (Talk to her).

 Watling dubbed Anne Hathaway as the voice of "Red Pucket" (Little Red Riding Hood) in Hoodwinked (2005).
 She also took part in The Oxford Murders, alongside Elijah Wood and John Hurt.

 In 2006, Watling starred in the Paris, Je T'aime segment "Bastille" as Marie Christine.
 The anthology film was directed by many famous directors who each had to produce a five-minute film set in Paris, the city of love.
 Spanish writer-director Isabel Coixet wrote and directed the segment "Bastille", and Watling starred alongside Sergio Castellitto and Miranda Richardson as Sergio's younger lover, with whom he plans to run away after ending his relationship with his wife Miranda.

 She combines film performances with her work with the band Marlango, in which she is the vocalist and sings mostly in English.

 She appeared in the TV series Pulsaciones.